Directors of CNELM & Senior Management

 Catherine Broome BSc, MSc, PGCHE Dip ION NLP Practitioner

-Programme Leader MSc/PG Dip Personalised Nutrition and Head of Level 7
+Programme Leader MSc/PG Dip Personalised Nutrition

 Catherine studied undergraduate Geography at the University of St Andrews and Environmental Remote Sensing at Masters level with the University of Aberdeen.
 She completed a nutritional therapy diploma course at the Institute for Optimum Nutrition in 2005 and an MSc in Diabetes with Distinction at Queen Margaret University in Edinburgh.
 Catherine completed a Postgraduate Diploma in Education with Distinction in 2010.
 She is an External Examiner for the MSc programmes and Diet, Nutrition and Health and Nutritional Therapy at the University of Worcester.
 In addition to her academic roles, Catherine is a practising Nutritional Therapist.
 Catherine is Module Leader for Personalised Nutrition Requirements on CNELM’s MSc programme and is a Research Supervisor.
+She is a memberof the Senior Academic Team.

 Faye Hall BA BSc Certified Coach Trainer